stoneyrh/gSOAP/gsoap/doc/guide/index.md

 🔝 [Back to table of contents](#)

-### C services chaining example   {#example15}

-We build a C application for multiple services served on one and the same port.
+### How to chain C services to accept messages on the same port        {#example15}

+When combining multiple services into one application, you can run wsdl2h on multiple WSDLs to generate the single all-inclusive service definitions interface header file for soapcpp2.
+This header file is then processed with soapcpp2 to generate skeleton functions in C.

+What if we generate multiple services, each from a WSDL separately, and want to deploy them on the same port?
+This requires listening to the same port and then chaining the service dispatches so that each service can serve a request.

-We create a <i>`env.h`</i> that contains the joint SOAP Header and SOAP Fault definitions, for example by copy-pasting these from the other header files generated by wsdl2h.
+First we create a <i>`env.h`</i> that contains the joint SOAP Header and SOAP Fault definitions, for example by copy-pasting these from the other header files generated by wsdl2h.
 Or this file is empty if no specialized SOAP Headers and Faults are used.
-Then, we compile it as follows:
+We compile it as follows:

      soapcpp2 -c -penv env.h
      cc -c envC.c